yhlscut/C4/README.md

 ```

 ### Pretrained models
-* Pretained models can be downloaded [here](https://1drv.ms/u/s!AkGWFI5PP7sYarUAuXBGR3leujQ?e=Klqeg0).
+* Pretrained models can be downloaded [here](https://1drv.ms/u/s!AkGWFI5PP7sYarUAuXBGR3leujQ?e=Klqeg0).
 To reproduce the results reported in the paper, the pretrained models(*.pth) should be placed in `./trained_models/`, and then test model directly

 ## Run code